 No late term papers will be accepted for any reason.
 No exceptions!
-The term papers, and homework assignments are to be handed in in class on or before the due dates.
+The term papers are to be handed in in class on or before the due dates.
 No assignments or term papers are to be submitted via e-mail or other means.